swisskyrepo/SSRFmap/README.md

 # SSRFmap

+SSRF are often used to leverage actions on other services, this framework aims to find and exploit these services easily.
+SSRFmap takes a Burp request file as input and a parameter to fuzz.

 > Server Side Request Forgery or SSRF is a vulnerability in which an attacker forces a server to perform requests on their behalf.
-It's often used to leverage actions on other services, this framework aims to find and exploit these services easily.
-SSRFmap takes a Burp request file as input and a parameter to fuzz.

 ## Guide / RTFM